WinterWonderGrass

+Annual bluegrass and roots music festival in the U.S.

 WinterWonderGrass is a multi-day bluegrass and roots music festival that takes place at a variety of ski resorts in the towns of Steamboat Springs, Colorado; Olympic Valley, California; and Manchester, Vermont.
 The festival incorporates multiple stages, day and evening performances, local and regional craft beer tastings, sustainable event production practices, and kids areas, with a portion of proceeds donated to local charitable organizations.

 Regular performers at WinterWonderGrass include The Infamous Stringdusters, Greensky Bluegrass, Billy Strings and Elephant Revival, among others.
 An offshoot of the event includes WinterWonderWoman, an all-female bluegrass ensemble featuring a rotating cast of musicians from the festival lineup.

 History

 Background

 Scotty Stoughton, who grew up skiing in Vermont, eventually taking up ski racing around the state, moved to Colorado when he was 24.
 There he started a band, known in its current incarnation as Bonfire Dub, which performed in the Vail area for 20 years, while Stoughton also acted as a music promoter of concerts as part of his own production company Bonfire Entertainment.

 In early 2013, Stoughton produced the inaugural WinterWonderGrass, which started as a bluegrass festival in the parking lot of Crazy Mountain Brewery in Edwards, Colorado.
 With only grassroots marketing, the two-day event dubbed WinterWonderGrass drew 1,400 people.

 Headliners included The Infamous Stringdusters, Greensky Bluegrass, and Head for the Hills with additional artists including Grant Farm, MilkDrive, Drunken Hearts, State Bridge All Stars, Olora Brothers, Old Town Pickers, Magic Beans, Hardscrabble and She Said String Band.
 The first WinterWonderGrass also featured eight breweries who gave away free samples, an activity that became a mainstay of its festival from this year forward.